Mountain Laurel Mirid

 • Keep up with weeds while they are young and before they have a chance to put down roots.

-• Take advantage of mild winter days to tidy up your shed and greenhouse.
-Disconnect hoses, and put away tools before cold weather arrives.
+• Take advantage of mild winter days to tidy up your shed and greenhouse, and take care of tools.

 HARVEST